bperlik/blocmarks/README.md

 Blocmarks organizes bookmarks by topic.

 This app was made with my mentor as part of the Software Engineering Track at [Bloc](http://bloc.io).

-## Blocmarks is a Ruby on Rails application

 The source code is here on GitHub: https://github.com/bperlik/blocmarks

-The app is deployed on Heroku:
+The app is deployed on Heroku: https://blocmarks-bp.herokuapp.com

-# Features
+## Features

 1. Users can sign up for a free account with email
 2. Users can sign in and out
 3. Users can email an URL to Blocmarks and have it saved in a database
 4. Users can see an index of all topics and bookmarks
 5. Users can create, read, update, and delete bookmarks